What is Modeling the Future Challenge?

 Why should I enter this competition?

-Through the MTF Challenge you will gain an experience that opens new perspectives, technologies and opportunities.
+By participating in the MTF Challenge you will gain an experience that opens new perspectives, technologies and opportunities.
 You will be learning about one of the most innovative technologies of our time, have a chance to learn valuable skills that could lead to great new college and career opportunities for you.
 You will also learn about what it would be like if you were an actuary and why being an actuary can be a great career option for all kinds of students.
+Even becoming recognized as a semi-finalist or finalist can go a long way towards providing future college and career opportunities.
+Pursuing mathematical college majors and careers can give students and edge in terms of job availability, satisfaction, and salaries!
+The Modeling the Future Challenge scholarships can help with tuition costs.
 And on top of all of that, you will have the shot at $55,000 in college scholarships!

 Who hosts this competition?